 Size up with the Measure app

 iOS 12 features a new ARKit-utilising measurement tool called Measure.
+And it's really good.
 It can measure and detect real-world objects and it works really well - indeed someone on Twitter used it to inform Subway that one of their sandwiches was, er, a little shorter than the cited six inches.

 There are two tabs in the app - measure and level - and the app has a camera view, which lets you tap, drag a line, and measure.